 The mines themselves are pretty cool.
 They are all covered up, but you can see them still from above.
 It’s good they are covered though, as they are just holes in the ground, and they would be easy to fall into.

 There is also an old broken down house and oil barrel right next to one of the mines as well.
 If you want to see it all, I cannot stress enough that you should study the map at the entrance, maybe even take a phone picture as there are no signs.

 After that, I walked back to the junction, and I also went right (the trail goes straight) to see some more mines.
 This one was right off the path and was easy to see, and it was also pretty massive and contained a big hole with no bottom.

-After exploring these, I headed back to the trial and started my ascent up.
+After exploring these, I headed back to the trail and started my ascent up.
 This is where the elevation comes in, and even though it is not very difficult, it is still a good push up the short steep path.

 There are a series of switchbacks, and as you proceed up, make sure to look back and see the grates for the mines you just explored as they dot the landscape.

-There is some shade here, so that is an excellent place to rest as the trail leading up to this didn’t have much.
+There is some shade here, so this is an excellent place to rest as the trail leading up to this didn’t have much shade.
 Once you hit the notch, you will see the Cima Dome.
-This unique natural wonder is a fantastic site to see.
-It is a massive 70-acre dome that due to the lack of foliage looks like the fisheye lens of a camera as far as you can see.
+This unique natural wonder is a fantastic sight to see.
+It is a massive 70-acre dome that, due to the lack of foliage, looks like the fisheye lens of a camera as far as you can see.

 I had heard about it, but it is much more interesting in real life.
-I took a good amount of pictures as this area has lots of views of the dome itself from a slightly higher angle so you can see the spherical nature.
+I took a good amount of pictures as this area has lots of views of the dome from a slightly higher angle so you can see the spherical nature.